Advancing Behavioral Health for Eastern North Carolina

 million in behavioral health resources

-Together, our organizations will invest approximately $65 million in expanding behavioral health resources by building a center of excellence that will provide access to a carefully designed environment where patients of all ages can get the specialized care they deserve.
+Together, our organizations will invest over $65 million in expanding behavioral health resources by building a center of excellence that provides access to a carefully designed environment where patients of all behavioral health needs can get the specialized care they deserve.

 Meeting Eastern North Carolina’s Behavioral Health Needs

-Nearly 100 years ago, Pitt County Memorial Hospital was established to serve the health care needs of Greenville and the surrounding communities.
+Nearly 100 years ago, Pitt Community Hospital was established to serve the health care needs of Greenville and the surrounding communities.
 Throughout its evolution, from Pitt County Memorial Hospital to ECU Health Medical Center, the system has continued to serve an important role as eastern North Carolina’s leader in public health.
-Given the challenges in access that face our state, and especially our rural communities, we have to think differently about how we’re meeting our patients’ behavioral health needs.
+Given the challenges in access to care that face our state, especially our rural communities, we have to think differently about how we’re meeting our patients’ behavioral health needs.

 Pitt Memorial Hospital, Greenville, North Carolina, 1950-1959.
 Courtesy of ECU Digital Collections.

-• Prior to the pandemic, nearly one in five North Carolinians experienced a mental illness.
-In the last two years, the data indicates growing trends of depression and anxiety.
+Prior to the pandemic, nearly one in five North Carolinians experienced a mental illness.
+In the last three years, the data indicates growing trends of depression and anxiety.

-Through this new partnership with Acadia Healthcare, we are reinforcing our commitment to stopping the stigma against mental illness.
-Mental health issues affect every family and community, and we are committed to talking about mental health and treating those with mental illness with the latest science and medicine.
+Through this partnership, we’re reinforcing our commitment to stopping the stigma against mental illnesses and substance use disorders.
+Behavioral health issues affect nearly every family and community, and we are committed to talking about behavioral health, normalizing it and treating it with the latest treatments, medicine and care.

 Our Future Is Exciting, And Our Work to Secure It Is Ongoing.